Geyse: Early life

-Geyse de Silva Ferreira was born on 27 March 1998, in Maragogi, Brazil.
-She was born to Maria Cristina "Cris" Gomes da Silva, a street sweeper and daycare worker who raised Geyse and her five siblings- Aline, Geovanne, Gisele, Alisson, and José Willamys- as a single mother.
+She was born to Maria Cristina "Cris" Gomes da Silva, a street sweeper and daycare worker who raised Geyse and her five siblings—Aline, Geovanne, Gisele, Alisson, and José Willamys—as a single mother.
 Geyse's father, a fisherman, had an abusive relationship with her mother.

 Geyse played futsal for two years in Pernambuco.
 She later played football for União Desportiva Alagoana (UDA), a team based in Maceió.
-She then moved to Centro Olímpico, where she made limited appearances.
+She then moved to Centro Olímpico, where she made very few appearances.

 Club career

 Corinthians (2017)

 Geyse debuted for Corinthians on 12 March 2017, scoring in a 4–0 win over São Francisco.
 Throughout her single season with Corinthians, she played in 27 matches and scored nine goals.

 Madrid CFF (2017–2018)

 Geyse made her first move to the Spanish league in 2017 when she signed for the newly promoted Madrid CFF from Corinthians.
 Geyse made just 11 appearances and scored two goals as Madrid finished 10th place in the league.